 There are a few warning signs you can take notice of before it gets to this level.
 First, you may notice that the headlights aren’t as bright when your car is idle, or that the lights on your dashboard are a bit more faint, or start to flicker.
 You also may notice the engine beginning to turn over a little slower than it usually does.
 Sometimes the power windows may also move more slowly once the engine is off.
 One big thing you can do to see if it is time to replace is to actually check the battery itself.
 If you see a lot of corrosion around the terminals and cables, this is a clear sign the battery is on it’s way out.

-Since the typical battery only lasts about 5 years on average, you may start thinking about a new one around the 3-year mark, or at least keep it in the back of your mind should you start seeing warning signs that it’s on it’s way out.
+Since the typical battery only lasts about five years on average, you may start thinking about a new one around the three-year mark, or at least keep it in the back of your mind should you start seeing warning signs that it’s on it’s way out.
 A year or two later, the battery may be totally unreliable.
 It’s important to make sure you are driving around in a reliable car that won’t pose a safety hazard, so this is one big thing you can keep an eye on.
+If you need to replace your battery, we’d be happy to help, stop by our auto shop in Englewood, or give us a call to schedule an appointment.